...

 There’s been a powerful shift to include voices of color in telling our collective stories.
 Social media proves that authentic voices resonate, creating a common ground that reaches far beyond stereotypes and assumed biases.
 I’m hopeful for even more diverse storytelling opportunities as a voice actor allowing me to work as a vocal chameleon while still being genuine and authentic to who I am.
 Click to Hear My Voice Over Demos.

-*People trust people more than brands*
+*People trust real people more than brands*

 Word of mouth has a high value, whether in the form of a review, rating, comment, or like, people trust what people they know, respect, or relate to have to say.
 And we know more audiences relate to content that feels multicultural and inclusive—it reflects our real-world experiences.
 A good way to combat people’s skepticism about advertising and feeling lied to by media is a focus on authentic and relatable representation.
 This goes along with most voiceover requests asking for a sound that’s conversational and natural as well as more requests for realistic character voice acting.